needle-mirror/com.unity.sentis/Documentation~/do-operations-on-tensors.md

 using Unity.Sentis;
 using Unity.Sentis.Layers;

-public class OpsMethods : MonoBehaviour
+public class BackendMethods : MonoBehaviour
 {
     void Start()
     {
-        using IBackend ops = new GPUComputeBackend();
+        using IBackend backend = new GPUComputeBackend();

         // Create a random uniform tensor of shape [1, 3, 32, 32]
         using var randomTensor = TensorFloat.AllocNoData(new TensorShape(1, 3, 32, 32));